Unifield/ufload/README.md

 ## Installing on Windows

 1. Install Python 2.7 from here: https://www.python.org/downloads/windows/
-2. Add these directories to your PATH, separated by semi-colons:
+2. Add this directory to your PATH, separated from previous ones by a semi-colon:
-  * c:\Python27
   * c:\Python27\Scripts
 3. In a new CMD.EXE window, type: ```pip install --upgrade ufload```
 4. Run ```ufload -h``` to get help.